Vesryin/Spectra-AI-Library-Version/README.md

 **Manual Stop:**

 - Press `Ctrl+C` in each terminal running the services
-- Or use Task Manager to end Python, Node.js, and Ollama processes
+- Or use Task Manager to end Python and Node.js processes

 ## 🏗️ Current Project Structure (Simplified)